 You will be able to feel the horse much better beneath you and gain a huge advantage when it comes to a stable trot, canter and especially when it comes to executing a clean jump.

-Of course you also don’t want to go too far down so that your entire body is starting to ankle backwards and you’re legs are starting to straighten.
+Of course you also don’t want to go too far down so that your entire body is starting to angle backwards and your legs are starting to straighten.
 This is not good either!
 You want to keep your posture inline right overtop of your heels.
-And keeping that position you want to push your weight downwards into your heels as much as possible without moving forwards or backwards.

 Why can’t you keep em’ down?